odoo/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

 =============================
-Chapter 2: Odoo web framework
+Chapter 2: Odoo Web Framework
 =============================

-In the previous chapter, we learned to use Owl framework and its different concepts.
-We can now learn how to use the Odoo JavaScript framework which is built on top of Owl.
+The first part of this tutorial introduced you to most of Owl ideas.
+It is now time to learn about the Odoo JavaScript framework in its entirety, as used by the web client.

 .. graph TD
 ..     subgraph "Owl"